-Aged 50, is a Non-executive Director of both the Company and BOCHK.
-Mr. Zhou is also an Executive Vice President of BOC.
-Mr. Zhou is a member of the Audit Committee of the Board of Directors of both the Company and BOCHK.
-Mr. Zhou has over 20 years' experience in the banking industry.
-Mr. Zhou was the General Manager of the Industrial and Commercial Bank of China ("ICBC"), Beijing Branch from December 1999 to November 2000.
-Mr. Zhou was the General Manager of the Planning and Financial Department of ICBC from January 1997 to December 1999.
-Mr. Zhou obtained a master's degree from Northeast Institute of Finance and Economics in 1996.
+Aged 50.
+Non-executive Director of the Company and BOCHK.
+Executive Vice President of BOC.
+Member of the Audit Committee of the Company and BOCHK.
+Over 20 years' experience in banking industry.
+General Manager of the Industrial and Commercial Bank of China ("ICBC"), Beijing Branch from 1999 to 2000 and General Manager of the Planning and Financial Department of ICBC from 1997 to 1999.